Energy Efficiency in Laboratories

 The Federal Energy Management Program (FEMP) encourages energy efficiency in laboratories through a whole-building approach that enables agencies and organizations to improve the efficiency of an entire facility rather than specific laboratory components.

-Smart Labs Accelerator
+Smart Labs Toolkit

 Application compares the energy use of your laboratory buildings with that of similar facilities in the United States.